browserstate/history.js/README.md

 		- Old browsers like MSIE 6,7 and Firefox 2 does not have a hashchange event
 		- MSIE 6 and 7 sometimes do not apply a hashchange even it was told to (requiring a second call to the apply function)
 		- Non-Opera HTML4 browsers sometimes do not apply the hash when the hash is not `urlencoded`
-- State data will always contain the State's title and url at: `data.title` and `data.url`
+- State data must not contain the key `_state`, as it is reserved for History.js
 - State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality
 - State titles will always be applied to the `document.title` if set
 - ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call
 - HTML4 Browsers on initial page load will have a hash inserted into the url; this is to ensure correct cross-compatibility between HTML4 browsers (as IE will refresh the page if the anchor is lost)
 - Changing the hash of the page causes `onpopstate` to fire; this is expected/standard functionality.
 To ensure correct compatibility between HTML5 and HTML4 browsers the following events have been created:
-	- `window.onstatechange`: this is the same as onpopstate except does not fire for traditional anchors
+	- `window.onstatechange`: this is the same as the `onpopstate` event except it does not fire for traditional anchors
-	- `window.onanchorchange`: this is the same as onhashchange except does not fire for states
+	- `window.onanchorchange`: this is the same as the `onhashchange` event except it does not fire for states

 ## Changelog